Black voters could save Biden’s campaign once again

 “I don’t think [the Biden campaign] really went hard enough on some of the issues that Trump was trying to highlight,” Albright said.
 “I think that there were some opportunities where the campaign could have done more not just to be on the defensive around that but to actually be on the offensive, to actually use those issues against Trump.”

-Ultimately, Lewis, who estimates he contacted more than 500 faith leaders to mobilize more than 50,000 voters, said the motivation to get to the polls had to come from “building a voting bloc” in the community — not necessarily only to support Biden.
+Ultimately Lewis, who estimates he contacted more than 500 faith leaders to mobilize more than 50,000 voters, said the motivation to get to the polls had to come from “building a voting bloc” in the community — not necessarily only to support Biden.

 “I said, ‘Let’s vote for power,’ because everybody was not crazy about the candidates,” Lewis said.
 “It’s about building a bloc, about having the agenda being adhered to, about having influence and leverage to make people do the things that are needed in our community . . . now we can make demands with our vote.”